ianholden123/ianholden-v5-gatsby/README.md

     Open the `ianholden-v5-gatsby` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

-## 🔧 Build
+## 🔧 Building for hosting on a custom directory

-This project is currently deployed to an S3 bucket which means that it does not sit at the root of it's domain.
-We need to use a `pathPrefix` variable in the `gatsby-config.js` to specify where our resources can be found when we are ready to build the project.
-To build this project for production, do the following:
+If you would like to build and host this project on a custom S3 bucket that does not sit at the root of it's domain, you would need to use a `pathPrefix` variable in the `gatsby-config.js` to specify where our resources can be found when we are ready to build the project.
+To do this, do the following:

 1. **Configure path prefix**